 2. Use creative online marketing strategies

-The University of Salford made finding a college course fun, exciting and as personalized as finding a date online.
+The University of Salford made finding a college course fun, exciting, and as personalized as finding a date online.
 In 2016, they ran a campaign in partnership with Tinder.
 The campaign, called ‘Match Made in Salford’, made it possible for students to find last-minute courses with their app.
-Like the dating app, this initiative used details such as students’ grades, course choices, career options, and more to find the perfect course for them.
+Like the dating app, this initiative used personal details, albeit suited for educational institutions, such as students’ grades, course choices, career options, and more, to find the perfect course for them.

 Given how popular dating apps and personalized content is for the young generations, this campaign was a huge success, and Salford’s marketing director said they helped 10,000 candidates find a match.